Vuvom1/MediaPlayerApp/README.md

 Media Player App - Pure software is software used to listen to music.
 These apps include features such as:

 * Create and Delete Playlists
-  - Add songs to 1 list or delete songs fron playlist.
-There may be many playlists
+  - Add songs to 1 list.
+There may be many playlists.
+Delete 1 playlist

 * Play and Pause
   - Play or pause a song